teddy-ambona/financial-data-api/terraform/README.md

 aws_secret_access_key=<your secret access key>
 ```

+I personally recommend using `us-east-1` region as [it is the cheapest region](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/), that can help keeping the costs down if you are just playing with AWS services.

 ## 2 - Module dependencies

 In the `terragrunt.hcl` of each module, we declare the dependencies on other modules so that terragrunt knows in what order to create or destroy the resources when running `terragrunt run-all apply` or `terragrunt run-all destroy`.
 If any of the modules fail to deploy, then Terragrunt will not attempt to deploy the modules that depend on them(cf [documentation](https://terragrunt.gruntwork.io/docs/features/execute-terraform-commands-on-multiple-modules-at-once/#dependencies-between-modules)).